lainNao/branch-script-diff-check/README.md

     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@v3
+      # 1, use with two args, "compared-branch-name", "compared-script".
       - uses: lainNao/branch-script-diff-check@v1
         id: compare
         with:
           compared-branch-name: ${{ github.event.pull_request.base.ref }} # edit this value if you want
           compared-script: ls # edit this shell script as you like
+      # 2, then you can get the results as "isResultSame", "currentBranchResult", "comparedBranchResult"
+      #    like `steps.YOUR_STEP_ID.outputs.~`.
       - name: run if compare result is same
         if: steps.compare.outputs.isResultSame == 'true'
         run: echo "ls result is same!"